jsiek/arete/README.md

 check that the `info` state is readable and report a static error if it is not.

-Return a pair.
-The first component is the `type` field of `info`.
+The type of this identifier is the `type` field of `info`.

-The second component is this AST node if the `translation` field is `None`.
+The translation is the `translation` field of `info` unless it is `None`, in which case the translation is this identifier.
-Otherwise the second component is the `translation` field of `info`.

 #### Step